 This project will also provide funding for local municipalities’ services supporting staff safety as they work around encampments and discouraging re-encampments along waterways.

-• Valley Water managed 3,549.97 acres and removed 1,080.18 tons of trash, debris, and hazardous pollutants generated from encampments to reduce the amount of these pollutants entering streams.
+- Valley Water managed approximately 842.07 acres and removed approximately 292.23 tons of trash, debris, and hazardous pollutants generated from encampments to reduce the amount of these pollutants entering streams.

-• In FY24, Valley Water provided $175,230 to San José Police’s Secondary Employment Program to support staff safety during encampment cleanups.
+- In FY25 Q1, Valley Water provided $43,680 to San José Police Department’s Secondary Employment Program to support staff safety during encampment cleanups.

-• Valley Water signed an agreement with the County of Santa Clara (County) in FY23 to provide outreach services to the unsheltered population residing on Valley Water lands and this effort continued in FY24.
+- Valley Water signed an agreement with the County of Santa Clara (County) in FY23 to provide outreach services to the unsheltered population residing on Valley Water lands and this effort continued in FY25 Q1.
 Under this Outreach Services Agreement, Valley Water will provide up to $200,000 each year to the County to coordinate and provide human services to unsheltered individuals residing on Valley Water-owned property along the waterways throughout the county.
-The County’s outreach service delivery will focus on, but not be limited to, areas outside of the City of San José.
+The County’s outreach service delivery focuses on, but is not limited to, areas outside of the City of San José.

 Federal Case Law

 In 2018, the U.S. Court of Appeals for the Ninth Circuit held, in the case of Martin v.
-Boise, that the City of Boise violated the Eighth Amendment of the U.S. Constitution (prohibiting cruel and unusual punishment) for enforcing two city ordinances that made it a misdemeanor to camp in public places even though there were not enough beds available in local shelters to house all of the unsheltered.
+Boise, that the City of Boise violated the Eighth Amendment of the U.S. Constitution (prohibiting cruel and unusual punishment) for enforcing two city ordinances that made it a misdemeanor to camp in public places even though there were not enough beds available in local shelters to house all of the city’s unsheltered people.
 In June 2024, the United States Supreme Court reversed the Boise ruling through its own ruling in the case of Grants Pass v.
 Johnson.
-Valley Water staff is closely studying this decision to understand how it may affect Valley Water on an operational level.
-However, given the unprecedented need for transitional and long-term housing in Santa Clara County, Valley Water will continue to face challenges relocating encampments until sufficient housing alternatives are available.
+But given the unprecedented need for transitional and long-term housing in Santa Clara County, Valley Water will continue to face challenges relocating encampments until sufficient housing alternatives are available.

 Encampment Management